 Exchange Server and Exchange Online use retention policies to group retention tags.
 A retention tag defines how and when Exchange should delete a mailbox object automatically or move it to the archive mailbox.
 Most of the time, you think of emails when talking about Exchange mailbox objects.
 We stay with emails for this article.

-Sometimes, retention policies show an unexpected behavior, and you want to clean up the retention information from a mailbox.
+Sometimes, retention policies show unexpected behavior, and you want to clean up the retention information from a mailbox.

 Policy tags: Default tags and Personal tags